vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 - **Usage**：

 Specify a specific slot for a specific page (.md) for rendering.
-This will be very useful when you use [Custom Layout](../theme/default-theme-config.md#custom-layout-for-specific-pages) or [Writing a theme](../theme/writing-a-theme.md)
+This will be useful when you use [Custom Layout](../theme/default-theme-config.md#custom-layout-for-specific-pages) or [Writing a theme](../theme/writing-a-theme.md)

 ``` vue
 <Content/>